Think2SQL: Reinforce LLM Reasoning Capabilities for Text2SQL: Rewards for RLVR

 \stitle{Cell Recall (CR)}.
 CR is the fraction of table cells in $\cT$ that are present in $\cT_{\text{pred}}$.
 The higher the score, the more target cells are included in the prediction.

-This metric allows a partial reward when the predicted SQL query does not contain all the requested cells in the target query.
+This metric allows a partial reward in case the predicted SQL query does not contain all the requested cell in the target query.
 Considering the target query \lstinline[style=SQL]|SELECT Name, Surname FROM Player;| and the predicted query \lstinline[style=SQL]|SELECT Name,| { \ttfamily{}} \lstinline[style=SQL]|FROM Player;| then CP is $1$ but CR is $0.5$ because the predicted SQL query execution contains the correct cells from the column Name but not from Surname.
-It is worth noting that when EX = 1, CR = 1 as well.
+It is worth noticing that when EX is $1$ CR is $1$ as well.

 \stitle{Tuple Cardinality (TC)}.
 TC is defined as the ratio between the number of tuples in $\cT_{\text{pred}}$ and the number of tuples in $\cT$.
 The $\min$ function is used to ensure $\text{TC} \in [0,1]$.
 TC captures output cardinality only, ignoring schema and cell values.
 Thus, it should be considered alongside CP and CR for a fuller view of model performance.
 The TC reward is defined as: